modern-atomic-design/modern-atomic-design.github.io/content/atomic-design.md

 ### Molecules

 Multiple Atoms can be used to form Molecules.
-They are form the fundamental elements in the Design that serve a certain purpose.
+They form the fundamental elements in the Design that serve a certain purpose.
 For example a Button and an InputField can form a Searchbox.

 <div class="bg-gray-100 rounded-lg p-4 grid gap-4 grid-rows-1 grid-flow-col">
 <div>